DawidKapcia/Heart-Failure-Analysis-Classifier-Model/README.md

-# Heart Failure Analysis & Classifier Model
+# Heart Failure Analysis & Classification Model
-Project includes the preliminary analysis and machine learning classifier model for the Heart Failure dataset.
+Project includes the preliminary analysis and machine learning classification model for the Heart Failure dataset.
 Clinical records come from the kaggle collection.
 The dataset contains columns such as:

 * **Age**,
 * **Anaemia** - decrease of red blood cells or hemoglobin,